rockfordlhotka/Cloud-Native-HOL/src/Lab01/readme.md

 In the [Azure web portal](https://portal.azure.com) click *Create a resource*, pick *Containers* and then *Container Registry*. ![](images/azurecontainerregistry.png)

-> Azure refers to a container repository as a registry, which is sadly confusing.
+> ℹ Azure refers to a container repository as a registry, which is sadly confusing.
 Most of the world does appear to use the term "repository".

 In the details panel provide a registry name, resource group, enable the Admin user, and pick the Basic SKU. ![](images/azurecontainerpanel.png)